 Absolutely.
 There are many local charities that want your usable household items.
-One example available nationally are Habitat for Humanity ReStores, where proceeds go to fund Habitat for Humanity projects.
+One example available nationally is Habitat for Humanity ReStores, where proceeds go to fund Habitat for Humanity projects.

 Deconstruction essentially means that pieces of a home or building are carefully dismantled in order to be used again.
 You can check out this handy guide on getting started.
 You can also check out the Deconstruction Institute for more details.